-Name of Director Gan Chee Yen Yasmin Binti Aladad Khan Elizabeth Kong Sau Wai Lim Cheng Cheng Fang Ai Lian Present Other principal commitment: Other listed company: Other principal commitment: Indara Inbuilding Solutions Pty Ltd (Director) Indara Properties Ltd (Director) Indara Services Pty Ltd (Director) Structel Pty Ltd (Director) Indara Administration Pty Ltd (Director) Indara Corporation Holdings Pty Ltd (Director) Other principal commitment: Other principal commitments: V3 Capital Investments Pte.
-Ltd. (Chairman and Director) Other non-listed companies: Heliconia Capital Management Pte.
-Ltd. (Director) ICHX Tech Pte.
-Ltd. (Director) Nomura Singapore Limited (Director) Surbana Jurong Private Limited (Director) Mapletree Japan Investment Country Private Trust (Independent Member, Investment Committee) PT XL Axiata TBK (Director) 3M Innovation Singapore (Asia General Counsel (Safety and Industrial, Transportation and Electronics and Enterprise Supply Chain) Other non-listed company: Cambridge Assessment Singapore (Director) Singtel (Group Chief Corporate Officer) Other non-listed companies: HOOQ Digital Pte.
+Elizabeth Kong Sau Wai Lim Cheng Cheng Fang Ai Lian Indara Inbuilding Solutions Pty Ltd (Director) Indara Properties Ltd (Director) Indara Services Pty Ltd (Director) Structel Pty Ltd (Director) Indara Administration Pty Ltd (Director) Indara Corporation Holdings Pty Ltd (Director) Other principal commitment: • 3M Innovation Singapore (Asia General Counsel (Safety and Industrial, Transportation and Electronics and Enterprise Supply Chain) Other non-listed company: • Cambridge Assessment Singapore (Director) Other principal commitment: Singtel (Group Chief Corporate Officer) Other non-listed companies: HOOQ Digital Pte.
 Ltd. (in creditors' voluntary liquidation) (Director) HOOQ Digital Mauritius Private Limited (Director) HOOQ Holdings Pte.
 Ltd. (Director) HOOQ Digital Holdings Pte.
+Ltd. (Director) HOOQ Digital Holdings Pte.
+Ltd. (Director) HOOQ Digital Holdings Pte.
 Ltd. (Director) Singtel Australia Investment Ltd. (Director) Singtel Australia Investment Ltd. (Singapore Branch) (Director and Authorised Representative) Magenta Investments Limited (Director) Singtel FinGroup Investment Pte.
 Ltd. (Director) Singtel Nex Pte.
-Ltd. (Director) Singtel ATN Pte.
-Ltd. (Director) Singtel Optus Pty Limited (Director) Nxera Holdings Pte.
+Ltd. (Director) Singtel Optus Pty Limited (Director) Singtel Optus Pty Limited (Director) Nxera Holdings Pte.
 Ltd. (Director) Nxera SG Pte.
-Ltd. (Director) Singtel Innov8 Holdings Pte.
 Ltd. (Director) Singtel Innov8 Ventures Pte.
-Ltd. (Director) Digital Gaming Investments Pte.
-Ltd. (Director) Digital Gaming Investments Pte.
-Ltd. (Director) Singtel Land Pte.
+Ltd. (Director) Singtel Innov8 Pte.
 Ltd. (Director) Singtel Somerset Pte.
+Ltd. (Director) Nxera TH Pte.
 Ltd. (Director) Singtel Somerset Pte.
-Ltd. (Director) Nxera Investment Holdings Pte.
-Ltd. (Director) Ningtel Paragon Pte.
 Ltd. (Director) Singtel Paragon Pte.
 Ltd. (Director) Singtel Paragon Pte.
-Ltd. (Director) Singtel Paragon Pte.
-Ltd. (Director) Civil Service College (Board Member) Board of Trustees of the Singapore Business Federation (Chairman) MediShield Life Council (Chairman) Other listed companies: Cromwell EREIT Management Pte.
-Ltd. (Manager of Cromwell European REIT) (Director) Other non-listed companies: Honour (Singapore) Ltd (Director) SingHealth Fund Limited (Director)
+Ltd. (Director) Civil Service College (Board Member) Other principal commitments: Board of Trustees of the Singapore Business Federation (Chairman) MediShield Life Council (Chairman) Other listed companies: Cromwell EREIT Management Pter Ltd. (Manager of Cromwell European REIT) (Director) Other non-listed companies: Honour (Singapore) Ltd (Director) SingHealth Fund Limited (Director)

-Name of Director Gan Chee Yen Yasmin Binti Aladad Khan Elizabeth Kong Sau Wai Lim Cheng Cheng Fang Ai Lian (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
-No No No No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No No No Ms Lim is a director of HOOQ Digital Pte.
-Ltd. ("HOOQ"), a joint venture company in which Singtel has indirect 76.5% effective interest.
-HOOQ commenced creditors' voluntary liquidation on 27 March 2020.
-No (c) Whether there is any unsatisfied judgment against him?
-No No No No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No No No No No
+Name of Director Gan Chee Yen Yasmin Binti Aladad Khan (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
+No No (c) Whether there is any unsatisfied judgment against him?
+No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
+No No